ar-/incron/README.md

 2. Install a binary version
 3. Obtain the source code
 4. Requirements
-5. How to use
+5. How to build
-6. Bugs, suggestions
+6. How to use
-7. Licensing
+7. Bugs, suggestions
-8. Documentation
+8. Licensing

 1. About
 ========